mredig/SeaTouch/README.md

-# TouchDoll
+# SeaTouch

-Shows you where on the screen it's being touched.
+Displays where the user is touching on screen with elegant ripples and dots.

 ![preview](demo.apng)